devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step2.md

 `uname -i`{{execute}}

-PS Note: Starting CentOS 7, We dont have
+PS Note: Starting CentOS 7, We dont have operating systems coming in

 With this information in hand you will have an idea of what you are dealing with and the specifications of that Linux machine.